Compute primitive

 Study layout constraints and material-aware implications without public fabrication disclosure.

-Treat a measured MZI prototype as the next major research milestone when test conditions are ready.
+Treat a measured photonic prototype as the next major research milestone when test conditions are ready.

-Explore how photonic compute primitives could connect into larger tiled research systems.
+Explore how photonic compute primitives could connect into larger system research.

 Study system-level integration questions for possible future hybrid AI acceleration.